For some central Maine students with special learning services, remote learning doesn’t work

 A.J., who his mother said is on the autism spectrum and non-verbal, currently completes work at a third-grade level.
 He also attends school in the summer to maintain his routine.

-Since the coronavirus pandemic hit in March, and MSAD 11 went fully remote from then through the beginning of September, A.J. started to not be the “happy boy,” as Hobbs described him.
+Since the coronavirus pandemic hit in March, MSAD 11 went fully remote from then through the beginning of September and A.J. started to not be the “happy boy,” as Hobbs described him.
 He started to have “meltdowns” and would sometimes become mildly violent, because of his frustration with the disruption in his routine and not being able to communicate that.

 “I can only do so much,” Hobbs said.
 “I am not trained in the type of learning that he needs.
 I am not trained in that type of teaching.”